nordiel/nordiel/README.md

-### Hey There!👋
+### Hi there 👋, I'm Nordiel
+#### Computer Science Student
 I'm a student at the Inter American University of Puerto Rico.
 Initially, I started my college education studying to become a Pharmacy Technician.
 However, after I graduated, I decided to explore the field of computer science, where I discovered a new passion for coding and web development.

+Skills: HTML/CSS/JavaScript/Python/C++